GarrettJudd/Azure-UK-NHS/Data Analytics/Azure Security and Compliance Blueprint - UK NHS Data Analytics Overview.md

 ![Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20UK%20NHS%20Data%20Analytics%20Reference%20Architecture.png)

 This solution uses the following Azure services.
-Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.
+Details of the deployment architecture are in the [Deployment architecture](#deployment-architecture) section.

 - Azure Active Directory
 - Azure Data Catalog